Known as the Salamander that never grows up, Axolotls are just so gosh darn cute and wonderful to own as a pet.

 Often, this is caused when they ingest gravel or small stones, which is why it’s crucial that you house your axolotl with an appropriate sand-based substrate.

+In the case of impaction, fridging can encourage fast recovery and help them to eject anything nasty in their digestive system.
 Constipation as a result of overfeeding can also cause impaction, which is why adults should only be fed every 2-3 days at most.

-This should only become a concern if:
+Axolotls are able to float around tanks at will, this should only become a concern if:

 Again, fridging can help get rid of this problem.
 You should also check your water parameters and adjust them if necessary.

 Heat-stressed axolotls can develop dangerous bacterial and fungal infections, which is why you should routinely check your water temperature.